Skip to main content

 Check home insurance urgently

-Many policies become void after 30 days if the property is empty.
-Contact the insurer urgently to let them know.
+This one is worth doing sooner rather than later, as many policies become void after 30 days if the property is empty.
+Let the insurer know what has happened.
 You may need specialist unoccupied property insurance, which costs around £200-£500 per year.
-Continue visiting the property regularly.
+It also helps to keep visiting the property regularly.

 Apply for council tax exemption

 An empty property is exempt from council tax from the date of death until probate is granted, and for 6 months after that.
-Contact the local council to apply.
-You will need a copy of the death certificate.
+Ring the local council to apply.
+They will ask for a copy of the death certificate.

 Cancel subscriptions and direct debits

-Check bank statements for regular payments: TV licence, phone, broadband, streaming services, gym, insurance, charity donations, breakdown cover.
-You may be entitled to refunds for advance payments.
-Keep a list of what you cancel and when.
+Bank statements are the easiest place to spot regular payments: TV licence, phone, broadband, streaming services, gym, insurance, charity donations, breakdown cover.
+You may be owed refunds for anything paid in advance.
+Keep a simple list of what you have cancelled and when, so you do not have to hold it all in your head.

 Deal with digital accounts

-If the person owned their home, it will need to be valued for probate.
-You may need to decide whether to sell, transfer to a beneficiary, or rent it out.
-Speak to an estate agent for a current valuation.
-The property may be exempt from capital gains tax if sold within a reasonable time.
+If they owned their home, it will need to be valued for probate.
+In time you will need to decide whether to sell it, transfer it to a beneficiary, or let it out.
+An estate agent can give you a current valuation.
+The property may be exempt from capital gains tax if it is sold within a reasonable time.
+There is no need to decide any of this quickly.

 Related: See our guides on dealing with property after a death, council tax exemptions, and cancelling subscriptions.
 For a full breakdown of expected expenses, see our costs guide.